harishmanikbtg/HarishManik/README.md

 # HarishManik's Portfolio Website

 Welcome to my portfolio website hosted on GitHub!
-This website serves as a showcase of my work, skills, and achievements in the field of [mention your field, e.g., web development, data science, design, etc.].
+This website serves as a showcase of my work, skills, and achievements in the field of Software Development.

-You can visit the live website here: {link to my website}
+You can visit the live website here: https://harishmanikbtg.github.io/HarishManik/

 ## Table of Contents